Joanne Whalley Bio

 Early Life and Background

-Joanne Whalley was born in Salford, Lancashire, and spent parts of her childhood in Levenshulme before her family moved to Stockport, Greater Manchester.
-She attended Bredbury Comprehensive School in Stockport and later studied at Harrytown Convent Girls’ School in Romiley.
-Her training in speech and drama included study at the Braeside School of Speech and Drama in Marple, which supported her early development as a performer.
+Joanne Whalley was born on 25 August 1961 in Salford, Lancashire, England.
+She spent her childhood in the Manchester area, living in Levenshulme before her family settled in Stockport, Greater Manchester.
+She attended Bredbury Comprehensive School in Stockport before transferring to Harrytown Convent Girls’ School in Romiley for her secondary education.
+Whalley pursued further training at the Braeside School of Speech and Drama in Marple, where she developed the theatrical skills that would later define her career.

 Joanne Whalley Career